-Completing the Master in Teaching (M.I.T.) program along with meeting state requirements leads to a Washington State Residency Teacher Certificate with a Secondary (5-12) Endorsement as well as the master’s degree.
+Completing the Master in Teaching program along with meeting state requirements leads to a master’s degree and a Washington State Residency Teacher Certificate with a Secondary (5 – 12) Endorsement in one of the following areas:

-The overarching goal is to create a collaborative environment that supports all students and offers a foundation for professional growth.
+The Master in Teaching with Secondary Certification program has an emphasis on social justice.
+The overarching program goal is to create a collaborative environment that supports all students and offers a foundation for professional growth.

 The priority application deadline is Sept.
 15 each year.
-The M.I.T.
-Secondary program begins once each year in January.
+The MIT Secondary program begins once a year in January.

 Admission requires a transcript evaluation.
-You may submit an Evaluation Request (PDF) to Dan Overbay stating which endorsement you want to pursue, along with all transcripts showing courses that may fulfill admission prerequisites (unofficial transcripts are sufficient).
-Include your mailing address, telephone number and email address.
+Email Casper Menson stating which endorsement (see list above) you want to pursue, along with all transcripts showing courses that may fulfill admission prerequisites (unofficial transcripts are sufficient).
 Evaluations may take four to six weeks.
 To ensure transcript evaluations are complete before the priority application deadline, submit before July 1.

-Obtain an M.I.T.
-Secondary Application Portfolio from the academic coordinator, Dan Overbay, 360-546-9673, once the transcript evaluation has been returned.
-Only applicants who are within two courses (approximately 6 semester credits) may apply to the M.I.T.
-Secondary program.
+Get an MIT Secondary Application Portfolio from the academic coordinator, Casper Menson, once the transcript evaluation has been returned.
+Only applicants who are within two courses (approximately six semester credits) may apply to the MIT Secondary program.

 Spring semester schedule (first semester in program):